Frequently Asked Questions

 Who organises the light festival?
 Who has chosen the artworks?

 The festival is organised and produced by Helsinki Events Foundation.
-Lux Helsinki’s artistic director is Juha Rouhikoski, whose curator team also includes Matti Jykylä, Jere Suontausta, Mia Kivinen and Jyrki Sinisalo.
+Lux Helsinki’s artistic director is Juha Rouhikoski, whose curator team also includes Mia Kivinen, Anna Nykyri and Kirsi Pitkänen.